-Unique hikes, spectacular Ocean views, picturesque lakes and stunning photography make Acadia one of the most beloved of all US National Parks.
+Unique hikes, spectacular Ocean views, picturesque lakes and stunning photography make Acadia one of the most beloved of all the top USA National Parks.
 We’re going to show you the 17 best things to do in Acadia National Park to help you plan your visit to the far reaches of the American Northeast.

 Don’t be fooled by Acadia’s small size, there are plenty of things to keep you busy.
 We recommend you plan for at least 2 full days, but a 3 day Acadia itinerary would be better suited to those who are here to hike.

 Many northern US parks have just one peak season in Summer.
 However, Acadia has two distinct ‘peak’ seasons – firstly in Summer and secondly when beautifully vibrant Autumnal foliage lights up the park in Fall.